joowani/kq/docs/logging.rst

 By default, :doc:`queues <queue>` log messages via ``kq.queue`` logger, and :doc:`workers <worker>` log messages via ``kq.worker`` logger.
-You can either use these loggers or inject your own during queue/worker initialization.
+You can either use these default loggers or set your own during queue/worker initialization.

 **Example:**